lamacoding/aneta4config/README.md

 - calibrated steps/mm (originally the extruder was off, I needed 110-120% for extrusion)
 - PID tuning added to LCD menu
 - no fast fallback to main screen on LCD menu
-- Safe homing: all 3 axes will come down a bit after homing to enable safe movements in all directions
+- Safe homing: all 3 axes will come down a bit after homing to enable safe movements in all directions (do <b>NOT</b> home your printer after a print with G28 unless you know what you're doing.
+The nozzle is likely to crash into higher prints!
+Just use something like 'G0 X0 Y0 Z210' to be safe!
+Or disable safe homing if you want.)
 - Reduced DELTA_SEGMENTS_PER_SECOND to 150 to improve performance, now the display should always be working while printing

 As the ANET A4 uses mostly the same hardware as the A8 (pulleys, thermistors,...)
 I was able to get quick results.